Bakoroba/blockchain_ballot_dapp/README.md

 The number of voters is limited to the default number of public addresses provided by the Ganache-CLI.

 The 4 proposals registered voters will vote on are:
-i.
-Financial Programming
+- Financial Programming
-ii.
-Machine Learning Applications in Finance iii.
-Blockchain and Cryptocurrency iv.
-FinTech Bootcamp
+- Machine Learning Applications in Finance
+- Blockchain and Cryptocurrency
+- FinTech Bootcamp
 ## User story
 - The chairperson registers a voter using their Ethereum smart contract
 - Registration will give the user one and only one vote